 This is the best parental control device you can buy.

 The standard features of many parental control devices are all present, save for a rewards program.
 Screen time management by device, browsing history, bedtime/homework time parameters, safe search, and YouTube filters are all there, with a bonus crowd ranking system for borderline websites, which allows on-the-fence parents to tap into the wealth of experience of others that have gone down the same path and then make a decision.
 For the occasional exceptions, it allows for remote request and approvals in real time via its app.
 (Translation: You won’t have to leave your desk to allow access for your daughter to research her health class homework.)

 But here’s the real brilliance of the Gryphon.
 Because Gryphon’s hardware isn’t simply a supplementary device that modifies the usage of your current modem/router combo, there’s no way around it.
-Once enabled, it becomes the wifi router itself, that means that, when set up through the app, it becomes the chokepoint for all internet usage in the home.
+Once enabled, it becomes the wifi router itself, it means that when set up through the app, it becomes the chokepoint for all internet usage in the home.
 Many parental control devices attempt to ensure that intrepid children don’t circumvent protection through unplugging the device.
 With Gryphon, if you unplug the device there is no internet.
 (Take note, however, that once connected, you achieve this control through renaming and setting a password for the new router, to which all devices then must connect.
 For those with modem/router combos, you must change passwords to the former network so that children can have internet access through a non-protected point.)